reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 - Reboot

 ## Troubleshootings
-- DSEEHX is actually working but the toggle is buggy.
+- DSEEHX is actually working but the toggle is buggy (always showed off).
 You need to enable it first if you want to disable it.
 - Install Audio Compatibility Patch module if encounter processing problem
 - Install Audio Modification Library module if you using other audio mods
 - Delete /data/adb/modules/SoundEnhancement via recovery if facing bootloop and send copied and zipped /data/system/dropbox files for fix